RoelofRuis/termites/readme.md

 ### Usage

 Initialize it by passing it as an option on graph creation.
+The debugger will be started on port `4242` by default.

 ```golang
 package main